ro468/DBMS_Project/README.md

 - Displays a list of companies for employees.
 - Allows customers to log in, redirecting them to their respective company information.
 - Enables new user sign-up, inserting data into the database.
-- Displays and edits company information, deletes records, saves record changes, and fetches a summary table.
+- Displays and edits company information, deletes records, saves record changes.

 ### HTML Templates